brendan-duncan/webgpu_inspector/README.md

 The Inspector tool will reload the page and inject the WebGPU Inspector into it, reporting information about the state of WebGPU to the tool.

-##### Limitations

-##### Garbage Collection

-* The Inspector tracks objects that are created and explicitely destroyed.
-It can't track objects that are destroyed by garbage collection.
-This will lead to a growing accumilation of tracked objects.
-Ideally you should explicitly destroy WebGPU objects when they are no longer required.

 ----

 ### Recorder